Photos of Deceased Loved Ones

 - No gathering/socializing before or after Masses – continue to pray in silence

-- Masks are optional for parishioners - mandatory for Extraordinary Ministers of Holy Communion
+- Masks are optional for parishioners and Liturgical Ministers, including Extraordinary Ministers of Holy Communion

 - All books, pens, cards, etc. will be removed from pews